DIY Best Recipe for Cinnamon & Applesauce Heart Christmas Ornaments.

 I couldn’t stand it any longer, I had to start on my Christmas decorations.
 Yes, even before Thanksgiving.
 If it were up to me, I’d of started before Halloween so I think I did pretty good about being patient.
 Storage isn’t something I have a lot of so it’s easier to make Christmas decorations every year so I can throw them away after the holidays.
 That’s more practical for me as I like to change things up yearly.
 I do have my trusty favorite glittery ornaments that I keep but that’s all I keep.

 Abby and Alyssa helped me make 2 batches of Cinnamon & Applesauce Heart Christmas Ornaments while they were out of school this past week.
-We also made paper Christmas trees, designed stockings and put out a few decorations.
-It was a fun and exciting week for them and myself.
+We also made paper Christmas trees, designed stockings, and put out a few decorations.
+It was a fun and exciting week for them and me.
 Tyler hid most of the time as he’s not a DIY kind of guy.
-I’m currently debating on a real tree or a metal one like one I saw at Walmart.
+I’m currently debating on a real tree or a metal one like the one I saw at Walmart.
 It’s going to come down to what I think will outlast my very bad cat who would have my pretty white tree from last year, laying on the floor.
 That’s why I’m not even dragging it out of the closet.
 So… at the moment, I’m treeless.

 Back to my Cinnamon & Applesauce Heart Christmas Ornaments.

 There are so many recipes on Pinterest for these heart decorations but all of them call for 1 cup of applesauce.
 That just didn’t work for us and the hearts cracked after baking and handling.
-They were pretty to start with but in no time at all I knew I needed to change up the recipe.
+They were pretty to start with but in no time at all, I knew I needed to change up the recipe.
 For the second batch, I added an extra 1/4 of a cup of applesauce to the recipe and it worked perfectly.
 They dried so pretty and I can’t wait to hang them on the tree.
 This is a Scratch’n’Sniff post BTW.

 Cinnamon Applesauce Heart Christmas Ornaments

-Bowl for dough (I used my hands to mix)
+- Bowl for dough (I used my hands to mix)

-Small bowl for extra cinnamon to dust parchment paper
+- Small bowl for extra cinnamon to dust parchment paper

-2 Rowdy kids
+- 2 Rowdy kids

-2 Rolling pins
+- 2 Rolling pins

-1 & 1/4 cup of Applesauce
+- 1 & 1/4 cup of Applesauce

-Heart shaped cookie cutter
+- Heart-shaped cookie cutter

-Glass or steel straw
+- Glass or steel straw

-Pan for baking hearts
+- Pan for baking hearts

-Gather all of your ingredients and lets begin.
+Gather all of your ingredients and let’s begin.

 Get 2 rowdy kids to the table.
 Good luck if it’s pretty outside but once they sit down, they won’t want to stop.
 Trust me.
 If they look mischievous, it’s because they are.
 My little mini me’s.

 I let the girls help themselves to the Parchment paper although I cut it myself.
-I’m a little over protective.
+I’m a little overprotective.

 I then made four balls from the dough (I know it’s not really dough but I don’t know what to call it) and gave 2 to each of the girls.
 The second batch made 6 small ones with the extra applesauce.